Free HR Services from our Employee Relations Experts. Find out more.

 When seeking to restructure the business for financial reasons, this may often lead to redundancies for some staff.

-“We are seeing businesses look to focus on core areas, rather than the ones that are inefficient, difficult to find staff for, or otherwise not essential to the business’ operations,” says Martin.
+CCIWA is seeing businesses are looking to focus on core areas, rather than the ones that are inefficient, difficult to find staff for, or otherwise not essential to the business.

 In these scenarios, business owners and HR personnel need to be very aware of their obligations and staff entitlements under the relevant legislation and industrial instruments, which may differ depending on your business structure and industry.